florentphilippe/LAY/README.md

 1. Go in your phone to **Settings > Security** and check **Unknown Source**.
 It will only allow you to install apps from other places than the PlayStore.

-2. The download the latest version of LAY [here](https://github.com/florentphilippe/LAY/tree/master/app/app-release.apk) !
-When download is over just hit the file in the notifications panel.
+2. Then download the latest version of LAY [here](https://github.com/florentphilippe/LAY/releases) !
+When download is over just click on the file in the notifications panel.

-3. Finally, click **install** and when the installation is finished pick **open**.
+3. Finally, click **install** and when the installation is finished choose **open**.

 ## Help & feedback :
-If you have any idea to improve this app you're welcome to fork the github project and push your modifications !
+If you have any ideas to improve this app you're welcome to fork the github project and push your modifications !

 ## License :
-This project is free-to-use and copy for now !
+This project is free-to-use and tp copy (for now) !